Introduction: Why CSS Organization Matters

 Utilities: Helper classes and overrides

-This combined approach provides both horizontal (component-based) and vertical (specificity-based) organization for your CSS.
+A combined ITCSS + BEM approach provides both horizontal (component-based) and vertical (specificity-based) organization for your CSS.

 BEM and Atomic Design

 Brad Frost's Atomic Design methodology breaks interfaces into atoms, molecules, organisms, templates, and pages.
-BEM can be applied within this framework:
+BEM can be applied within the Atomic Design framework:

 -